bsd/bsd-custom-donate-jekyll/_posts/2013-10-24-shatterproof.md

 top-node-is-outer: true #attach key handlers to outer element on bsdcd-outer-container instead of to the body element
 extra-classes-on-outer-container: #just a string of extra classes to add, just in case you need to
 class-on-in-honor: base #in-honor-of section title and intro can get a separate class, useful for sites that use .base
+button-classes: button #additional classes to attach to submit button-like things

 ##debug
 no_minimum: false